-It is best to wait until your child is 5 to 6 years old to use a booster.
+It is best to wait until your child is five to six years old to use a booster.
 At that point, they should have the right physical development and be mature enough to wear the lap and shoulder belt properly – no slouching, leaning or putting the belt behind their head or under their arm.
 Both New York and Vermont require a car seat or booster for children until they are 8 years old, but a child older than 8 years old should continue to use a booster seat until the adult seat belt fits properly.
 It is safest to keep children under the age of 13 in the back seat.

 Get current information and have your child’s seat checked in your vehicle by a certified Child Passenger Safety Technician at a car seat fitting (inspection) station or event.
 In most cases, an appointment for an inspection is required at a fitting station but not for an event.

 - Vermont - http://www.beseatsmart.org/calendar-of-events.php

 - New York - http://www.safeny.ny.gov/seat-cal.htm